Schwartzbard trial: The trial

 Schwartzbard turned himself in to a nearby gendarme and was arrested at the site of the assassination.
-Lawyers César Campinchi and Henri Torres led the prosecution and the defense, respectively.
+Lawyers César Campinchi and Henry Torrès led the prosecution and the defense, respectively.
 After only 35 minutes of deliberation, the jury acquitted Schwartzbard.

 The lawyers

 For the defense, Henri Torres, grandson of Isaiah Levaillant, the man who founded the "League for the Defense of Human and Civil Rights" during the Dreyfus Affair.

 Torres was a renowned French left-wing jurist who had previously defended anarchists such as Buenaventura Durruti and Ernesto Bonomini and also represented the Soviet consulate in France.

 For the prosecution there was the Public Court Commission that was preparing the claim.
 It was consisting of several Ukrainian statesmen such as Oleksander Shulhyn (former Minister of Foreign Affairs, at that time professor at the Ukrainian Free University), M. Shulhina, Vyacheslav Prokopovych, М. Shumytsky, І. Tokarzhevsky, and L. Chykalenko.
 The Commission gathered around 70 witness reports including L. Martyniuk, Lieutenant Colonel Butakov, M. Shadrin, Colonels Dekhtiarov and Zorenko, and many others.
 Explanation letters were sent by Generals Mykhailo Omelianovych-Pavlenko, Vsevolod Petrov and A. Cherniavsky.

 The French people were represented by public prosecutor Reynaud.
 In the civil suit Madame Olga Petliura (nee Bilska) and her brother-in-law Oskar were represented by Albert Wilm and Cesare Campinchi (who was the chief prosecution lawyer).
 Assisting them was Czeslaw Poznansky, an attorney from Poland.